30 Apr IonPak®

 Approval up to 915 kg gross weight

 Standard footprints (1200 x 800 / 1200 x 1000 / …)

 The IonPak® was designed as a reusable FLC for safe transportation of Lithium-Ion Batteries.
 The lithium battery shipping boxes are suitable for non-certified batteries, prototypes, battery cells, battery modules and batteries in equipment.
 For increased part protection, the batteries are stored in layers using customised interior packaging solutions that are developed to safely hold dangerous goods.
 In accordance with the latest dangerous goods guidelines, the shock absorbing interior packaging is adapted to your product.
 The lithium ion battery packaging utilises standard footprints designed to interface with customers’ existing supply chains.
 Once batteries are removed at the assembly line, two-unit loads can fit together and packed into one FLC, to reduce return shipping costs by up to 50%.

 Lithium-Ion Battery Shipping Boxes: Robust & Sustainable

 The ORBIS IonPak® is UN certified to transport solid dangerous goods (e.g. UN3480) and consists of a standard container with customised interior packaging.
 Due to the special manufacturing process, our lithium battery shipping boxes are extremely robust and durable.
-We use up to 90% recycled plastics during manufacturing, leading to emissions savings of 60-70 kg CO2 per load carrier.
+We use recycled plastics during manufacturing, leading to CO2 emissions savings.
 With the collapsible and stackable design, the IonPak battery shipping boxes offer optimised space utilisation and significant cost savings.
 Speak to one of our packaging experts to learn more about possible applications.
 A certified dangerous goods safety advisor can inform you about customisation options.